agrc/open-sgid/src/readme.md

 # cloudb CLI

-A cli tool for taking data from MSSQL and pushing it to PostGIS.
+A cli tool for taking spatial data from MSSQL and pushing it to PostGIS.

 ## installation